a-bettilyon/pixel-pet/hardware/README.md

 ## Gerbers / BOM freshness

-Files in `/gerbers` and `bom.csv` are re-exported directly from the current `.kicad_pcb`/`.kicad_sch` — if you're building from this repo, always pull these rather than any older exports that may exist elsewhere in project history.
+Files in `/gerbers` and `bom.csv` are exported directly from the current `.kicad_pcb`/`.kicad_sch`.
+If you're building from this repo, pull these rather than any older exports that may exist elsewhere in project history.